center-for-threat-informed-defense/m3tid/docs/conclusion.rst

 * Ivy Oeltjenbruns

-The project team would also like to thank the experts internal and external to MITRE who provided technical review:
+The project team would like to thank our CTID participant companies for their support, engagement, and feedback.
+We would also like to thank all the experts internal and external to MITRE who provided their knowledge and technical review.

-*